Dave Telgheder: Early life and amateur career

 Telgedher was born in New York to Bill and Ruth Telgedher and raised on the fruit farm his parents owned in Slate Hill, New York.
 As a youth, he idolized Catfish Hunter and Ron Guidry and was a fan of the New York Yankees "until Steinbrenner started trading everybody," including Chris Chambliss, Graig Nettles and Sparky Lyle.

 Telgheder attended the University of Massachusetts Amherst, and in 1987 he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 He was selected by the Mets in the 31st round of the 1989 MLB Draft.

 Professional career

 In 1999 he pitched for the Buffalo Bisons in the Cleveland Indians organization.

 Coaching and broadcasting career

 He is currently an assistant principal and pitching coach for his alma mater, Minisink Valley High School in Slate Hill, New York.
 He also serves as a color commentator for Time Warner Cable 6 broadcasts of Hudson Valley Renegades baseball games.

-Personal

-He currently resides in Minisink, New York as a school principal with his wife Barbara and two children: Carly and Nick.